gMakaan/nvss/README.md

 * `major` - major version (number), incremented on major changes (causing incompatibility with previous `major` version)
 * `minor` - minor version (number), increases with minor changes (there is compatibility with the current `major` version)
 * `patch` - patch of the current version (number), incremented by bug fixes, patches (there is compatibility with the current `major.minor` version)
 * `tag` - optional tags of the current version separated by `.`.
-Unlike semver, NVSS disallows usage of the `-` character in tag names.
+Unlike semver, NVSS disallows the use of the `-` character in tag names.
 Used to explain the features of a version, e.g. `-rc1` or `-dev` or `-prerelease` etc.

 > **Note:** *The `{}` brackets contain parts repeated 0 or more times.*